-- Written using a word processor (Microsoft Word, Open Office, LATEX, etc), save and send in as a .pdf-file according to the deadlines by e-mail to FRTF01@control.lth.se. - If you include figures, make sure they are of good quality.
+- Written using a word processor (Microsoft Word, Open Office, LATEX, etc), save and send in as a .pdf-file according to the deadlines by e-mail to FRTF01@list.control. lth.se. - If you include figures, make sure they are of good quality.
 If you take pictures from a book or the internet, make sure they are of good quality as well and that you state the source.

-The FRTF01 course project can be done individually or in groups of two to three students.
-To make sure that two groups are not doing identical projects, you will have to register your project by filling in a form linked from the course webpage.
-Also check on the course webpage that your intended project is not already registered by another group and contact the TAs if you are unsure about if your project is unique enough.
-Make a short project proposal with a work plan and send it to FRTF01@control.lth.se for approval by November 14.
+The FRTF01 course project can be done individually or in groups of two students.
+Make a short project proposal with a work plan and send it to FRTF01@list.control.lth.se. for approval by November 13th.
 You will be assigned a supervisor.
-Make sure you set an appointment with him/her to initiate your project.
-A brief project report on scientific format should be written and sent to FRTF01@control.lth.se no later than December 14.
-A short presentation (5 min) should be given on the project seminar on December 6 at 13-15 in M:E. We expect the project to take less than one week of work.
+Make sure you set an appointment with your supervisor to initiate your project.
+A brief project report on scientific format, as specified above, should be written and sent to FRTF01@list.control.lth.se. no later than December 11th.
+A short presentation (5 min) should be given on the project seminar on December 5th at 13-15 in M:E. We expect the project to take less than one week of work.